jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 Of course, some of these aspects may have a major impact on sustainability, where others may only have a minor effect.
-There are also tradeoffs, such as side-effects of architectural choices, e.g., dynamic scaling of a router network potentially impacting jitter.
+There are also tradeoffs, such as side-effects of architectural choices, e.g., dynamic scaling of a router network potentially impacting jitter, or sleeping cellular base stations and activating them as capacity needs grow will introduce a delay in matching the needs of the data flows.

 This document discusses some of these architectural aspects and considerations related to them, and tries to give guidance where such